 Skip to contents

-This function processes large volumes of text through OpenAI's Chat Completions API in configurable chunks, writing results progressively to a CSV file.
+This function processes large volumes of text through OpenAI's Chat Completions API in configurable chunks, writing results progressively to parquet files.
 It handles concurrent requests, automatic retries, and structured outputs while managing memory efficiently for large-scale processing.

 Usage